jagonzalez68/dataCleaningProject/CodeBook.md

   activity.
 There are 30 subjects, 6 activities for each subject and 561 features
   for each different subject-activity.

-## Features units
+## Features Units
 -  Acceleration features are in standard "g" units
--  Angular velocity measured with th egyroscope is in radians/second
+-  Angular velocity measured with the gyroscope is in radians/second

 ## Important note
 - Features are normalized in the range from -1 to 1: [-1, 1]